-WTT’s team of six full-time Conservation Officers, based across England, provide advice about the management of rivers and lakes through advisory visits, e-mail and phone.
+WTT’s team of eight full and part-time Conservation Officers, based across England, provide advice about the management of rivers and lakes through advisory visits, e-mail and phone.
 They also collaborate in the development and delivery of partnership projects with a wide range of organisations including fishing clubs, rivers and wildlife trusts and government agencies.

-If you’d like our support or discuss how we might help you, contact details for our team are available here.
+If you’d like our support or discuss how we might help you, contact us.

 If you would like an Advisory Visit, send an email to firstname.lastname@example.org or write to the WTT office at PO Box 120, Waterlooville, PO8 0WZ with a request for support and a short summary of the location and current management of the site.

 Copies of Advisory Visit reports are held on this website here.

 These (Advisory) visits and the very comprehensive professional reports generated from them are the real strength of the WTT and reinforce the feeling of an organisation that ‘punches well above its weight’ and actually gets things done.

 Following, or instead of, an Advisory Visit, our Conservation Officers can write-up Project Proposals.
 These reports are more in-depth than AVs, detailing methods for particular enhancement projects.
 Very often, our Project Proposals form the basis of applications to the regulatory authorities for practical in-river habitat enhancement work.